My path - walking through the fog at 60

 Once I had walked far enough through the fog, I knew: this is what I’m here for now.
 The pretending had become too heavy.

-Now I walk beside women 45+ who feel the same: Unflinching presence with deep warmth and no quick fixes.
-Only the space until your own raw truth finally gets spoken.
+Now I walk beside women 45+ who feel the same.
+With unflinching presence, deep warmth and no quick fixes.
+Only the space until your own raw truth finally rises.

 Download only if you’re done pretending.